wxwern/cs2103t-tp/docs/UserGuide.md

 * `ID` refers to a unique identifier which is used to uniquely identify the recruiter (alphanumeric and basic symbols, i.e. should only be `a-z`, `A-Z`, `0-9`, `-`, `_`).
     * Specifying this sets the ID, or one unique one will be derived and generated from the name if not provided.

 * `ORG_ID` refers to the unique identifier which is used to uniquely identify the organization the recruiter should be tied to.
+It is subject to the same validation as the ID field.

 * `NUMBER` should be a valid phone number.